-Are you tired of classic wine labels with a Château design and an aristocratic sounding cuvée name?
-You're lucky, no more gloom, you'll be able to surprise your guests!
-In recent years, some winegrowers, such as Fabien Jouves, who lives on the slopes of Cahors, have decided to stand out with well-found puns and a good dose of nerve!
-Here is our Top 5 most unusual wine labels :
+Are you fed up with classic wine labels with a Château design and an aristocratic-sounding vintage name?
+You are lucky, no more gloom, you will be able to surprise your guests!
+For the past few years, some winegrowers, such as Fabien Jouves, who lives on the slopes of Cahors, have decided to stand out from the crowd with some well-found puns and a good dose of nerve!
+Here is our Top 5 of the most unusual wine labels :

-In Languedoc Roussillon, we find Domaine la Sorga by Antony Tortul, a winegrower with many years of experience in the wine industry throughout France.
+In the Languedoc Roussillon, we find the Domaine la Sorga of Antony Tortul, a winemaker with many years of experience in the wine industry throughout France.
 He remains very demanding as to the origin of his vines and their treatment since his wide range is composed only of natural or biodynamic wines.
-He automatically wins the prize for the most "natural" play on words with his label "canoë gaillac"!
+It automatically wins the prize for the most 'natural' play on words with its "canoe gaillac" label!

-Camille and Mathias Marquet are two young winegrowers who have settled in the Bergerac appellation.
+Camille and Mathias Marquet are two young winegrowers who have chosen to live in the Bergerac appellation.
 These lovers of the land and the vines took over Château Lestignac in 2008.
-"Buddies as pigs", "Go get drunk", "Eyes wine shut" and many other inspired puns to discover on their labels!
+"Copains comme cochon", "Va te faire boire", "Eyes wine shut" and many other inspired puns to be discovered urgently on their labels!

 Created in 2005 by a fan of Brassens Alban Michel, Domaine Les Sabots d'Hélène owes its name to the famous song.
 The small property of 5 hectares is cultivated organically in the Corbières à Feuilla.
-A watchword in the field: no frills, simplicity and especially no blah blah blah blah.
+A watchword in the domain: no frills, simplicity and above all no blah.
 And it gives such nice labels!
 Happiness!

-Isabelle, Wendy, Jo and Joseph created the Pithon-Paillé estate as a family.
-Wondering what the relationship between the label and the wine is?
-Groslot (grolleau) is a minority but historical grape variety from Anjou that produces wines with lots of fruit, and therefore generous (just like the label!).
+Isabelle, Wendy, Jo and Joseph created the Pithon-Paillé estate with their families.
+Wondering about the relationship between the label and the wine?
+The groslot (grolleau) is a minority but historical grape variety of Anjou which gives wines with a lot of fruit, and therefore generous (just like the label!).
 Nice idea, isn't it?